 1. English Ivy

 This charming evergreen vine grows happily in low or indirect light conditions.
 The leaves are poisonous, so keep them away from pets and kids.
-Fortunately, English Ivy enjoys containers and hanging baskets, and brightens up shelves and dark corners beautifully.
-Studies have shown that English Ivy is effective at removing benzene, carbon monoxide, formaldehyde, trichloroethylene, as well as other allergens such as mold and airborne fecal matter that would negatively impact air quality in your home.
+Fortunately, English Ivy enjoys containers and hanging baskets and brightens up shelves and dark corners beautifully.
+Studies have shown that English Ivy is effective at removing benzene, carbon monoxide, formaldehyde, trichloroethylene.
+Other allergens such as mold and airborne fecal matter that would negatively impact air quality in your home.
 Hang one near your pet’s letterbox, or in the bathroom.